linode/docs/docs/applications/game-servers/multicraft-on-ubuntu.md

         cd /home/minecraft/multicraft/jar/

-2. Download the latest version of the Minecraft server from the Minecraft [Download](https://minecraft.net/download) page.
-The current latest version as of publication is 1.8.1.
+2. Download the latest version of the Minecraft server (1.8.1 at the time of this publication) from the Minecraft [Download](https://minecraft.net/download) page:

         wget https://s3.amazonaws.com/Minecraft.Download/versions/1.8.1/minecraft_server.1.8.1.jar

-3. Back in the Multicraft web interface, Click on `Servers`, then `Create Server`.
-The options you choose are up to you, but be sure to fill in `minecraft_server.1.8.1.jar` or the version of Minecraft you've downloaded in the `JAR File` field:
+3. Back in the Multicraft web interface, click on `Servers`, then `Create Server`.
+Fill in the options as you see fit, but be sure to add `minecraft_server.1.8.1.jar` (or your downloaded version) in the `JAR File` field:

     [![Multicraft Server Settings.](/docs/assets/multicraft-server-settings_small.png)](/docs/assets/multicraft-server-settings.png)